BIOS-IN5410/Repr_Bioinfo/README.md

 # Reproducible Bioinformatics Analysis
 Materials for the Reproducible Bioinformatics Analysis module of IN-BIOS5410/9410

-## For å generere HTML versjonen
+## To generate the  HTML version

-* forutsetter quarto og pandoc installert
+* Requires quarto and pandoc installed
-* kjør `quarto render` for html versjonen
+* Run `quarto render` to get the html version locally
-* kjør `quarto publish gh-pages` for å oppdatere [html versjonen på GitHub Pages](https://bios-in5410.github.io/Repr_Bioinfo/)
+* Run `quarto publish gh-pages` to update the [site on GitHub Pages](https://bios-in5410.github.io/Repr_Bioinfo/)